Center for Health Equity Research (CHER) Institute

 Frequently Asked Questions

-The CHER Institute is designed for early career scientists at MSIs to enhance the training of a diverse workforce to become NIH investigators.
-Additionally, other interested early career faculty will be accepted based on their research foci and space availability.
-Scientists who are in tenure-track positions and who have not yet obtained R01 funding from the NIH, or equivalent funding from another agency, will be eligible for the CHER Institute.
-Participants should be conducting (preferred) or committed to community based, social and health behavior research to enhance health equity among racial and ethnic minority populations.
+The CHER Institute is designed for early career scientists at MSIs.
+Interested early career faculty at non-MSI institutions will be accepted based on their research foci and space availability.
+Eligible scientists must be in tenure-track positions but should not have R01 funding from the NIH, or equivalent funding from another agency.
+Participants should be conducting (preferred) or committed to community- based, social and health behavior research to enhance health equity among racial and ethnic minority populations.